vveretko/vveretko/documentation/guides.md

-## Device Activation Guide
+## User Guides
-By default, all devices use the same provisioning/claiming instructions, but it happens, that the device requires a specific Installation Guide, Troubleshooting link or Device Prearation Instruction.
-You can set them up for each Template separataly:
+By default, all devices use the same provisioning/claiming instructions, but occasionally, the device may require a specific Installation Guide, Troubleshooting link or Device Preparation Instructions.
+You can set them up for each Template separately:
-Go to Template
+1. Go to Template
-Open the User Guides tab
+2. Open the User Guides tab
-Press on the item you want to change.
+3. Click on the item you’d like to modify

-_You can reset the Guides to default by pressing the Reset To Default button_.
+_You can reset the Guides to default by clicking the Reset To Default button_.
 > This feature is available with our Enterprise plan.
 [Contact Support] (https://blynk.io/contact-us-business)

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/design/YLKVXxLLrTrK7nKmEA6IAq/Blynk.Documentation---source?node-id=14-21606&embed-host=share" allowfullscreen></iframe>